zhao-shihan/MACE-apptainer/README-rgb.md

 Another way you can do is compiling some applications that depends on ROOT/Geant4 with the image, and run in it:

-- Configure: `singularity run rgb.sif cmake -G Ninja path/to/src`
+- Configure: `apptainer run rgb.sif cmake -G Ninja path/to/src`
-- Build: `singularity run rgb.sif ninja`
+- Build: `apptainer run rgb.sif ninja`
-- Run: first run `singularity shell rgb.sif`, and run the program inside the apptainer/singularity shell.
+- Run: first run `apptainer shell rgb.sif`, and run the program inside the apptainer shell.

 ## Note